Watch and Learn: Learning to Use Computers from Online Videos: Introduction

-Prior efforts fall into three main categories: \emph{Offline synthesis} attempts to recover trajectories from videos using pipelines that combine multimodal large language models (MLLMs) with UI element detectors and transition parsers.
-Despite substantial engineering, systems such as MONDAY~\citep{jang2025_monday} and TongUI~\citep{zhang2025tongui} achieve only modest action labeling accuracies (\(\sim\)70\% for MONDAY), reflecting the limitations of multi-stage heuristics. \emph{Online synthesis} generates trajectories through random exploration in real-world environments and later retrofits them with pertinent task instructions~\citep{murty2024bagel,osgenesis}.
-While scalable in principle, this approach produces low-complexity demonstrations that are less aligned with human goals and can be costly as they require online exploration. \emph{Hybrid approaches}, such as Explorer~\citep{pahuja-etal-2025-explorer}, generate task proposals and then execute and refine them online, but still rely on MLLMs for action grounding---thereby sharing similar limitations to offline synthesis methods.
+Prior work falls into three broad categories. \emph{Offline synthesis} reconstructs trajectories from recorded videos using multi-stage pipelines that couple multimodal large language models (MLLMs) with UI element detectors and transition parsers.
+Despite substantial engineering, systems such as MONDAY~\citep{jang2025_monday} and TongUI~\citep{zhang2025tongui} report modest accuracies (around 70\% for MONDAY) due to cascading errors in heuristic pipelines. \emph{Online synthesis} collects trajectories through random exploration and retrofits them with task instructions~\citep{murty2024bagel,osgenesis}, but these data are low in task complexity and expensive to gather. \emph{Hybrid approaches}, such as Explorer~\citep{pahuja-etal-2025-explorer}, mix proposal generation with online refinement, yet still depend on MLLMs for action grounding, retaining many of the same limitations.

-Overall, these approaches either rely on brittle heuristics, are costly as they rely on explorations in real environments, or generate low-complexity demonstrations misaligned with human intent.
-To address these limitations, this work introduces \textbf{Watch \& Learn (\ourmethod)}, a framework that converts human demonstration videos readily available online into executable UI trajectories at scale (Figure~\ref{fig:teaser}).
-Instead of directly generating trajectories or depending on complex multi-stage pipelines, we frame the problem as an \emph{inverse dynamics} objective: given two consecutive observations \((O_t, O_{t+1})\), predict the intermediate action \(a_t\) that produced the transition.
-This formulation is easier to learn, avoids hand-crafted heuristics, and generalizes robustly across applications.
-In robotics, inverse dynamics modeling is a well-established method for recovering actions from state transitions (\eg, VPT~\citep{baker2022videopretraining}, DreamGen~\citep{jang2025dreamgen}); here, we demonstrate that the same principle can be adapted effectively for CUAs.
-From our experiments, this simple formulation yields a highly accurate model of user behavior, sidestepping the complexity of conventional pipelines.
+To address these limitations, we introduce \textbf{Watch \& Learn (\ourmethod)}, a framework that formulates trajectory recovery as an \emph{inverse dynamics} prediction problem.
+Given two consecutive screen observations $(O_t, O_{t+1})$, the model predicts the intermediate action $a_t$ that produced the transition.
+This one-step formulation is substantially easier to learn than generating entire trajectories, avoids hand-crafted parsing heuristics, and generalizes across applications.
+In robotics, inverse dynamics modeling has long been used to infer actions from state transitions (\eg, VPT~\citep{baker2022videopretraining}, DreamGen~\citep{jang2025dreamgen}); here, we adapt this principle to computer use, showing it can recover accurate, executable actions from raw visual transitions.